cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

 !!!
 Warning

-    As a general rule, no heavy processes should be run on the login nodes.
+    As a general rule, no heavy processes should be run directly on the login nodes.
 Jobs run there have a limit of 2Gb RAM and 30 minutes.
+Instead you should use the "sbatch" or "srun" commands to send them to the compute nodes.
+See examples below.

 The command structure to send a job to the queue is the following: